mantidproject/mantid/docs/source/tutorials/python_in_mantid/script_generation/04_pim_ex_2.rst

 Running an analysis Manually
 ----------------------------

-Here you are going to perform a number of steps in the Mantid user interface to correct some LOQ data by the incident beam monitor.
+Here you are going to perform a number of steps in the Mantid user interface to correct a LOQ dataset using the incident beam monitor.
 For more information in a specific algorithm, click on its name.

 #. :ref:`algm-Load` - Use the LOQ48097.raw file, set the OutputWorkspace to `Small_Angle` and set LoadMonitors to Separate.
 #. :ref:`algm-ConvertUnits` - Convert the units for the Monitor workspace to wavelength with EMode=Elastic.